excid3/rails/guides/source/getting_started.md

 store(prod)> User.create!(email_address: "you@example.org", password: "s3cr3t", password_confirmation: "s3cr3t")
 ```

+Now you can log in to production with this email and password and manage products.

 ### Background jobs using Solid Queue

-In development, Rails will use the `:async` queue adapter to process background jobs with ActiveJob.
-Async stores pending jobs in memory which works great for development but it will lose pending jobs on restart.
+In development, Rails uses the `:async` queue adapter to process background jobs with ActiveJob.
+Async stores pending jobs in memory but it will lose pending jobs on restart.
+This is great for development, but not production.

 To make background jobs more robust, Rails uses `solid_queue` for production environments.
 Solid Queue stores jobs in the database and executes them in a separate process.